 - Alain Gresh :“The rise of the extreme right in France is linked to our colonial history” Bassam Haddad, Alain Gresh · January 2022 On 14 December 2021, our colleague Bassam Haddad from Jadaliyya sat down with Alain Gresh, publication director of Orient XXI at his home in Paris to discuss a number of topics, including Europe/France-Mideast relations in a changing global environment, internal French policies regarding (...)

 War on Terrorism, the History of an Illusion

 “Enduring freedom!”
 This was the slogan, as pompous as it was pathetic, which President George W. Bush used to launch his"war on terrorism” in October 2001.

 As he had just explained to the US Congress:

 They hate what they see right here in this chamber—a democratically elected government.
 Their (...)

-- Editorial Afghanistan, One Defeat Breeds Another Alain Gresh · 17 August Kabul has fallen, and it took the Taliban only a few weeks to sweep away the Afghan army, which had been financed and trained by the United States for twenty years.
+- Editorial Afghanistan, One Defeat Breeds Another Alain Gresh · August 2021 August 15, 2021 Kabul has fallen, and it took the Taliban only a few weeks to sweep away the Afghan army, which had been financed and trained by the United States for twenty years.
 As a reminder, the communist regime had survived the withdrawal of the Red Army for three years.
-But the Afghan disaster, beyond a (...)
+But the Afghan (...)